betacloud/documentation/source/end-user/integration/terraform.rst

 .. code-block:: json

-   variable "openstack_keypair" {
-       description = "The keypair to be used." default  = "authentication_key"
-   }

    variable "openstack_network" {
-       description = "The network to be used." default  = "net-to-DOMAINNAME-public"
+       description = "The network to be used." default  = "network"
    }

    variable "openstack_network_floatingip_pool" {
-       description = "The network floatingip pool to be used." default  = "DOMAINNAME-public"
+       description = "The network floatingip pool to be used." default  = "public"
    }

-   variable "openstack_flavor_id" {
+   variable "openstack_flavor_name" {
-       description = "The flavor id to be used." default  = "122"
+       description = "The flavor name to be used." default  = "2C-2GB-20GB"
    }

    variable "openstack_image_name" {